5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 The best part about Dropbox is how simple and direct their referral program’s message is: for every person you tell about the usefulness of Dropbox, you get more storage space.
 Their website even provides users with a five-part step-by-step list of instructions on how to refer their service to others.

 Dropbox’s breakneck growth, due to their customer referral program, was initially inspired by Paypal’s program, though using a different method of incentivization.
 While Dropbox relied on enhancing the value of their product to gain customer referrals, Paypal used good old-fashioned cash to build their customer base.
-Paypal’s growth, as seen below, has been steady and amounted to a tremendous value of $365 in net annual income.
+Paypal’s growth, as seen below, has been steady and reached $365 million in net annual income.

 Paypal’s customer referral program began by literally paying people to refer their contacts to sign up for an account.
 Here’s how it worked: